 3. Peaceful vibes at Pushkar Lake

 When I think back to my first trip to India in 2015, peaceful Pushkar Lake comes to mind.
-That’s part of the reason I wanted to re-visit this charming town.
+For a space to relax and recuperate, Pushkar is worth a visit.

 Lots of Pushkar cafes offer gorgeous lakeside views.
 I’d especially recommend the rooftop cafe at